SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.ccv2.md

-# Plugin `mpern.sap.commerce.build.ccv2`
+# Plugin `sap.commerce.build.ccv2`

 This plugins parses Commerce Cloud v2 [`manifest.json`][manifest] file and provides it to the gradle build script.

-If you also use the `mpern.sap.commerce.build` plugin, it adds various tasks to your build which are configured based on `manifest.json`
+If you also use the `sap.commerce.build` plugin, it adds various tasks to your build which are configured based on `manifest.json`

 [manifest]: https://help.sap.com/viewer/1be46286b36a4aa48205be5a96240672/latest/en-US/2be55790d99e4a1dad4caa7a1fc1738f.html